KowalskiAnalyze/Medicare_Part_B_Spending_Portfolio_Project/README.md

 Analysis and recommendations are provided on the following key areas:

 - **Regional Comparisons:** *Evaluate which states drive the highest Medicare spending and identify regional outliers.*
-- **Yearly Spending Trends:** *Track how total Medicare Part B spending has changed year-over-year to highlight rising costs or improved efficiencies.*
+- **Yearly Spending Trends:** *Track how total Medicare Part B state-level spending has changed year-over-year to highlight rising costs or improved efficiencies.*
 - **Supplier Behavior and Pricing:** *Examine gaps between supplier-submitted charges, Medicare-approved rates, and actual Medicare payments to flag irregular pricing practices.*
-- **High-Cost Item Concentration:** *Evaluate which DME and medical supplies account for the largest share of national spending.*
+- **High-Cost Item Concentration:** *Evaluate which DME and medical supplies account for the largest share of state-level spending.*

 The SQL queries used to inspect and clean the data for this analysis can be found here [link].